Baton Rouge man arrested after Thursday shooting left one dead

 BATON ROUGE - A Baton Rouge man was arrested in connection with a murder on Friday, according to the East Baton Rouge Sheriff's Office.

-According to arrest records, detectives discovered a person suffering from multiple gunshot wounds on Thursday in the La Playa Place Apartments complex before succumbing to the injuries.
+According to arrest records, on Nov.
+20, detectives discovered Byron Horton,23, suffering from multiple gunshot wounds in the La Playa Place Apartments complex before succumbing to his injuries.

 Video surveillance of the area revealed several people walking around the front door of one of the apartments before the unknown individuals allegedly began firing their guns.